amirgithhub/restapi_crud/README.md

 The image Tag: latest2

-For running the image   : docker run -p 8080:8080 [restful-web-services]
+For running the image   : docker run -p 8080:8080 [restful-web-services]:latest2